leehosung/writing_sandbox/README.md

 # Writing Sandbox
 =================

-## Introduction
+## About the Program

-This program is a website/extension where users can practice writing in English.
+"Writing Sandbox" is a website/extension where users can practice writing in English.
 It is mainly for Korean programmers since it provides sample sentences of programming related topics.

+## About this open-source project

+Anyone can contribute to this project.
+Please note that this project is not only to make this program, but to use this project as an environment where you can write in English.
+So every communication in the process will be done in English.
+Don't worry about your mistakes or errors.
+If you want your comments or messages to be corrected, please mention @nassol, and she'll give feedback on what you wrote.
+Those who can give feedback in English are also welcome to join!

 ## Usage Flow